SS Andrea Doria

 Named after the 16th-century Genoese admiral Andrea Doria, the ship had a gross register tonnage of 29,100 and a capacity of about 1,200 passengers and 500 crew.
 Of all Italy's ships at the time, Andrea Doria was the largest, fastest and supposedly safest.
-Launched on 16 June 1951, she was home-ported in Genoa, and began her maiden voyage on 14 January 1953.
+Launched on 16 June 1951, she was home-ported at Genoa, and began her maiden voyage on 14 January 1953.